 Seaman to Admiral (STA-21)

 The Seaman to Admiral – 21 was designed to combine a number of commissioning programs into one.
-With this new program, enlisted sailors are given the opportunity to receive a commission while maintaining the benefits of being active duty.
+With this new program, enlisted Sailors are given the opportunity to receive a commission while maintaining the benefits of being active duty.
 Sailors receive up to $10,000 per year for books, fees, and tuition.
-Upon graduation, Sailors will receive a commission as an Unrestricted Line Officer, Special Duty Officer, Nurse Corps, Supply Corps, or Civil Engineer Corps.
+Upon graduation, Sailors will receive a commission.

 See also OSU Military Experience Credits | Battalion Goals

-The STA-21 Program is for active duty sailors which allows them to return to an accredited college for up to 3 years to complete their degree before accepting a commission in the United States Naval Reserve.
+The STA-21 Program is for active duty Sailors which allows them to return to an accredited college for up to 3 years to complete their degree before accepting a commission in the United States Navy.

 OSU is an accredited school for Core, Nuke, and Pilot options for Officer Candidates (OC).
 The Navy allows up to $10,000 per academic year for books, tuition and fees.